 Working at Sunset Beach Club, I’ve often spoken to guests and colleagues who raved about their trip up to the top of Benalmádena on the cable car; this was the perfect opportunity to see what all the fuss was about.

 The cable car sets off from Tivoli World (it’s actually just beside it).
-Pricing might seem a little steep, specially if there are 4 of you; however, it’s well worth it!
+Pricing might seem a little steep, especially if there are 4 of you; however, it’s well worth it!
 These are the rates:

 Adult One Way- €7.30